 GONE WITH THE WIND (1939)

 Producer David O. Selznick originally wanted Judy to play the role of Scarlett O’Hara’s younger sister, Colleen.
-Judy, however, was busy making that other milestone of 1939: The Wizard of Oz.
-The part of Colleen went to fellow MGM contract player, and “Andy Hardy” girlfriend, Ann Rutherford.
+Judy, however, was busy making that other masterpiece of 1939: The Wizard of Oz.
+The part of Colleen went to Judy’s fellow MGM contract player, and “Andy Hardy” girlfriend, Ann Rutherford.

 GOOD NEWS (1939)

 Arthur Freed planned a remake of the 1930 MGM college musical Good News (based on the popular 1927 Broadway musical of the same name) as Judy and Mickey Rooney’s follow-up to Babes In Arms (1939).
 He was unsatisfied with the script, and studio chief Louis B. Mayer suggested he build a new musical around the Gershwin’s song “Strike Up The Band” because it “sounded patriotic.”
 Good News was again suggested for Judy and Mickey in 1943 but that didn’t pan out either.
 Eventually is was made by the Freed Unit in 1947 starring June Allyson and Peter Lawford.